MeganCodeNote/RemoteRepo/README.md

 # RemoteRepo
-This is a repo for testing and learn more of Git/Github features
+This is a repo for testing and learning more of Git/Github features